Environmental Risk Factors for Developing an Addiction

 What Environmental Factors Increase the Risk of Addiction?

-There are many external factors that influence substance abuse and and can contribute to substance use disorder, from home life and friend groups to culture and social media influences.
+There are many external factors that influence substance abuse and can lead to substance use disorder, from home life and friend groups to culture and social media influences.
 A breakdown of these factors is as follows:

 1. Family and Home Life